Our grapes are sourced from just five vineyards

 This could be more important than is generally recognised, perhaps allowing our vines to more readily reflect their terroir and produce wines with a ‘sense of place’, without the confounding effect of rootstocks.
 Australian wines (generally) have been described as bright in fruit character or ‘bottled sunshine’.
 Perhaps the absence of rootstocks impacts on the clarity and purity of wines produced here?
 There is much about the influence of rootstocks which is not known but our feeling is that if you really wish to see the influence of soil on wine then they are a confounding factor which is best avoided.
 For clarity of site expression, you can’t beat the root system that nature provided.

 The population of soil microbes may also be unique to a site and explain some of the apparent soil effects on wine.
-This is a new area of research.
+This is an area of new research which is quite exciting.
+We use compost/compost tea more and more in the vineyard to encourage a high population of microbes and a healthy, living soil.

 SOIL 1 - typical of the Winery Block: